Spectral analysis of 1D nearest-neighbor random walks and applications to subdiffusive trap and barrier models: Abstract

 \section{Abstract}

-We consider a family $X^{(n)}$, $n \in \bbN_+$, of continuous--time nearest--neighbor random walks on the one dimensional lattice $\bbZ$.
+We consider a sequence $X^{(n)}$, $n \geq 1 $, of continuous--time nearest--neighbor random walks on the one dimensional lattice $\bbZ$.
 We reduce the spectral analysis of the Markov generator of $X^{(n)}$ with Dirichlet conditions outside $(0,n)$ to the analogous problem for a suitable generalized second order differential operator $-D_{m_n} D_x$, with Dirichlet conditions outside a given interval.
 If the measures $dm_n$ weakly converge to some measure $dm_\infty$, we prove a limit theorem for the eigenvalues and eigenfunctions of $-D_{m_n}D_x$ to the corresponding spectral quantities of $-D_{m_\infty} D_x$.
 As second result, we prove the Dirichlet--Neumann bracketing for the operators $-D_m D_x$ and, as a consequence, we establish lower and upper bounds for the asymptotic annealed eigenvalue counting functions in the case that $m$ is a self--similar stochastic process.
 Finally, we apply the above results to investigate the spectral structure of some classes of subdiffusive random trap and barrier models coming from one--dimensional physics.

 {\em Key words}: random walk, generalized differential operator, Sturm--Liouville theory, random trap model, random barrier model, self--similarity, Dirichlet--Neumann bracketing.

 {\em MSC-class: 60K37, 82C44, 34B24. }